-The 2018 Habitat Young Leaders Build will culminate on April 21 with thousands of young people taking part in simultaneous activities across the Asia-Pacific region.
-These include house building, school cleaning, fundraising events, and advocating for decent housing on social media.
+The eighth Habitat Young Leaders Build culminated in April 2019 with thousands of young people taking part in simultaneous activities across the Asia-Pacific region.
+These included house construction, school cleaning, fundraising events, and advocating for decent housing on social media.

-The 2017 campaign saw a record 4.1 million supporters from 17 countries and one Special Administrative Region in the Asia-Pacific region.
-Since 2012, over 8 million Habitat Young Leaders Build supporters have been mobilized, US$ 5.2 million funds raised and 25,635 families were supported in their journey to achieve the strength, stability and self-reliance they need to build better lives for themselves.
+The 2018 campaign saw a record 4.3 million supporters from 17 countries and one Special Administrative Region in the Asia-Pacific region.
+Since 2012, over 12.4 million Habitat Young Leaders Build supporters have raised US$6.5 million in funds to help build houses and supported close to 29,000 families to achieve the strength, stability and self-reliance they need to build better lives for themselves.